irasinha04/user-demo/README.md

    b.
 Run the code as Java Application in any IDE as Eclipse

    c.
 Test the code in Postman as follows:

       i.
 Select HTTP method POST/PUT/GET or DELETE accordingly.

-      ii.In url, enter the endpoints
+      ii.
+In url, enter the endpoints

       iii.
 In body, select "raw" and then select "JSON(application/json)"